shotgunsoftware/python-api/docs/reference.rst

 Localization
 ************

-The Shotgun API offers the ability to return localized display names in the current user's language.
+The ShotGrid API offers the ability to return localized display names in the current user's language.
 Requests made from script/API users are localized in the site settings.

 This functionality is currently supported by the methods ``Shotgun.schema_entity_read``, ``Shotgun.schema_field_read``, and ``Shotgun.schema_read``.